 What this means is you should do everything in your power to make a sale as seamless as possible.
-Conversions related to implementing specific things on your website to encourage someone to take action.
+Conversions related to implementing specific things, such as smart searchandising techniques, on your website, to encourage someone to take action.
 In this case, a sale.

 If you want to improve the profit maximization of your store, you should make sure your conversions are in order.
 This should involve everything from the moment someone lands on your site to the moment they leave (with hopefully a full basket).

 A great example is Trust the Bum a sunscreen brand.

 When you add something to your basket, instead of opening a new page, or doing nothing, the e-commerce store, shows your basket subtotal in a pop up at the side.
 If you want to continue shopping, press anywhere else on the screen.
 The best part about this tactic is it keeps all your users aware of the cost straight away.

 Now, once you add more products to the basket, you always have a clear idea of how much you’re spending before you finally hit ‘checkout’